shinmaruko1997/rihu/README.md

 Good axes:

 1. Are abstractions of Classes (e.g., “location”, “organization”, “time”).
-2. Connect many other Classes with smooth, continuous variation.
+2. Connect many other Classes with continuity.
-3. Provide large, interpretable “containers” of meaning (hierarchical or inclusive structure).
+3. Provide large, interpretable “containers” of meaning.

 **Anchor Classes** (like time bins or known locations) stabilize the coordinate frame via regularization and alignment.